+- Housing Industry Foundation's

+Emergency Housing Fund at hifinfo.

+org/hifstrong offers community

+members who are threatened by

+homelessness and living in San

+Mateo County an opportunity to

+apply for an emergency grant of

+up to \$2,500.
+Applicants will be

+required to demonstrate need.

+Grants may be used only for rent,

+a security deposit or utilities, and

+will be paid directly to the landlord/

+property management or utility

+company.

-- Housing Industry Foundation's Emergency Housing Fund offers community members who are threatened by homelessness and living in San Mateo County an opportunity to apply for an emergency grant of up to \$2,500.
-Applicants will be required to demonstrate need.
-Grants may be used only for rent, a security deposit or utilities, and will be paid directly to the landlord/property management or utility company.
-Housing Industry Foundation application - San Mateo County Eviction Regulations.
-The San Mateo County Board of Supervisors has extended an emergency moratorium on eviction for non-payment of rent by residential tenants impacted by the COVID-19 pandemic until Aug.
+- San Mateo County Eviction

+Regulations: The San Mateo County

+Board of Supervisors has extended an emergency moratorium on eviction for non-payment of rent by residential tenants impacted by the COVID-19 pandemic until Aug.
 31, 2020.
 The emergency regulation is countywide, which means it applies in all cities located within the county, as well as in the unincorporated area.
-Find more information on the County's COVID-19 Help for Residential and Commercial Renters webpage.
+Find more information on the County's COVID-19 Help for Residential and Commercial Renters webpage at smcgov.org/ covid-19-help-residential-andcommercial-renters.
 If you have questions or need additional help regarding the eviction moratorium, visit Community Legal Services in East Palo Alto's (CLSEPA) website, youarecommunity.org, or call (650) 422-2885.